Electoral Act 1993

 1. relates to the application; and

-1. was issued before or on polling day at a place that the Electoral Commission has designated; and
+1. was issued before the close of registration at a place that the Electoral Commission has designated.

-2. If a person applies for registration after the issue of a writ requiring the conduct of an election in a district and before polling day,—
+1. If a person applies for registration after the issue of a writ requiring the conduct of an election in a district and before the close of registration,—

 1. the Electoral Commission is not required to enter the name of the person on the main roll or any supplementary roll or composite roll used at that election; and